-Under EC Council Directive 2003/48/EC (the "EU Savings Directive") on the taxation of savings income, Member States are required to provide to the tax authorities of another Member State details of payments of interest (or similar income) paid by a person within its jurisdiction to an individual resident in that other Member State or to certain limited types of entity established in that other Member State.
-However, for a transitional period, Luxembourg and Austria are instead required (unless during that period they elect otherwise) to operate a withholding system in relation to such payments (the ending of such transitional period being dependent upon the conclusion of certain other agreements relating to information exchange with certain other countries).
-On 10 April 2013, the Luxembourg Ministry of Finance announced that Luxembourg's transitional period will end with effect from 1 January 2015 in favour of automatic exchange under the EU Savings Directive.
-A number of non-EU countries and territories, including Switzerland, have adopted similar measures (a withholding system in the case of Switzerland).
+Under EC Council Directive 2003/48/EC (the "EU Savings Directive") on the taxation of savings income, Member States are required to provide to the tax authorities of another Member State details of payments of interest (or similar income) paid by a person within its jurisdiction to or collected by such person for, an individual resident in that other Member State or to certain limited types of entity established in that other Member State.
+However, for a transitional period, Austria may instead apply (unless during that period it elects otherwise) a withholding system in relation to such payments deducting tax at a rate of 35.0 per cent.
+The transitional period is to terminate at the end of the first full fiscal year following agreement by certain non-EU countries to the exchange of information relating to such payments.